8fold/site-joshbruce.com/content/public/design-your-life/content.md

 {!!dateblock!!}

+> I’m working on updating the structure and format of the site. **This page will be deleted.**

 This is one of those "when I was a kid" stories, fair warning; I'll try to be brief.

 When I was 15 and for the rest of secondary school, my house was a gap hearing spot for my friends.
 We got together pretty much every day and even called those get together days gatherings.
 Mostly we just wanted a place we felt safe to be ourselves.